romanzipp/PHP-Slim-Pagination/README.md

 # PHP Slim Pagination
-Example pagination for [slimphp/Slim](slimphp/Slim)[slimphp/Slim].
+Example pagination for [slimphp/Slim](https://github.com/slimphp/Slimslimphp/Slim).
 No extra classes needed.

-In this exmaple I used the (https://github.com/slimphp/Slim)[PHP Slim] framework with Twig view templates.
-As fronted framework (https://github.com/Semantic-Org/Semantic-UI)[Semantic-UI] is used.
+In this exmaple I used the [PHP Slim](https://github.com/slimphp/Slim) framework with Twig view templates.
+As fronted framework [Semantic-UI](https://github.com/Semantic-Org/Semantic-UI) is used.
 The shown scenarion is listing Blog posts.

 ## Route (index.php)